 Project: Developing research on bodily microorganisms

-In partnership with Medicon Valley Alliance and Copenhagen Capacity, Greater Copenhagen is running a microbiome project to expand the region’s research into microorganisms in the human body.
+Partly financed by Greater Copenhagen, Medicon Valley Alliance, Invest in Skåne and Copenhagen Capacity are running a microbiome project to expand the region’s research into microorganisms in the human body.

 Microbiome research is one of the most promising areas of research in Life Science, which holds the potential to revolutionise treatment of numerous diseases that doctors and scientists have long searched for effective treatments for, including certain types of cancer, diabetes and rheumatoid arthritis.